koeszurich/koes-homepage/README.md

-# Kös Homepage
+# KÖS - Klub der Österreichischen Studierenden

-This is the homepage for Kös (pronounced "koesh"), a restaurant and pub located at the heart of TU Berlin's campus.
-Kös is a beloved meeting point for students, faculty, and visitors, offering a diverse menu of food and beverages in a casual atmosphere.
+This is the homepage for KÖS (Klub der Österreichischen Studierenden in Zürich), a non-profit organization that serves as a platform for exchange, events, and community among Austrian students in Zurich.

-## About Kös
+## About KÖS

-Kös serves as both a restaurant during the day and a pub in the evening.
-It's known for its:
+KÖS is dedicated to:
-- Traditional German and international cuisine
+- Creating a supportive community for Austrian students in Zurich
-- Wide selection of beers and beverages
+- Organizing social and cultural events
-- Student-friendly prices
+- Facilitating networking and exchange between members
-- Central location on campus
+- Preserving Austrian culture and traditions
-- Cozy atmosphere
+- Supporting new Austrian students in Zurich

 ## Development